 A complete listing of the required courses, licensure requirements, links to course descriptions, and the LLC student handbook can be found at the following link on the LLC website.

 Email Contact: firstname.lastname@example.org

-Theresa Austin (Professor), Maria José Botelho (Assistant Professor), Denise K. Ives (Assistant Professor), Barbara Hruska (Lecturer), Marie Christine Polizzi (Lecturer), K.C.
-Nat Turner (Assistant Professor), Laura A. Valdiviezo (Assistant Professor), Jerri Willett (Professor).
+Theresa Austin (Professor), Maria José Botelho (Associate Professor), Denise K. Ives (Associate Professor), Barbara Hruska (Lecturer), Marie Christine Polizzi (Lecturer), K.C.
+Nat Turner (Associate Professor), Laura A. Valdiviezo (Associate Professor), Jerri Willett (Professor Emerita).